-Enter a Virtual Private Network (VPN).
-This tool, perhaps best known for letting you stream movies licensed outside the U.S. and find better deals online, can also be used to safeguard your data while scrolling.
+Enter the Virtual Private Network (abbreviated VPN).
+This tool, perhaps best known for letting you stream movies licensed outside the U.S. and find better shopping deals online, can also be used to safeguard your data while scrolling.
 But it can be tricky to shop for.

 What is a VPN?

 What you do online isn’t private.
-Your internet provider can see what you search for, what you download, where you're located and more.
+Your internet service provider (ISP) can see what you search for, what you download, where you're located and more.
 Through encryption, a VPN keeps all this activity private.

-Say you want to watch a video on Youtube at a coffee shop.
-When you type Youtube.com into your browser, you’re beaming out data — like your IP address, and your location — to a public server (some of which are fairly easy to hack into) before sending you back to the site.
-A VPN acts as a sort of invisibility cloak during that in-between by encrypting your data; blocking everyone but you from seeing it.
-This may not seem too important for a site like Youtube, but if you think about all the times you've checked your bank account or other private information on public WiFi, it's easier to imagine how scary inadvertently giving someone access to your data can be.
+Say you want to watch a video on YouTube at a coffee shop.
+When you type "youtube.com" into your browser, you’re beaming out data — like your IP address and your location — to a public server (some of which are fairly easy to hack into) before you even reach the site.
+A VPN acts as a sort of invisibility cloak during that in-between by encrypting your data, blocking everyone but you from seeing it.
+This may not seem too important for a site like YouTube, but if you think about all the times you've checked your bank account or other private information on public Wi-Fi, it's easier to imagine how quickly things can go wrong if you're not careful.

-Remaining anonymous with a VPN also prevents websites from collecting your data — which means less targeted advertisements from brands that want your business.
+Remaining anonymous with a VPN service also prevents websites from collecting your data — which means fewer targeted advertisements from brands that want your business.

 Why do people use VPNs?